Probing Topological Phases in a Strongly Correlated Ladder Model via Entanglement: Phase Diagram

 We note that there are two sources of topology in this system, namely, the SSH nature of the rung consisting of the $c$-electrons and the directional nature of the $c$-$f$ hybridization.
 A natural question, that one may ask, would be: "Which of these sources would definitely ensure the existence os a topologically non-trivial phase even in the presence of strong interactions?"
 Or, "Can we ensure the definite existence of a topologically non-trivial phase even in the presence of strong interactions?"
 The answer to the first question is not straightforward, as it is unclear how the wavefunctions along the different hopping pathways would interfere.

 In other words, do these two sources compete with each other and destroy the topological nature in the presence of interactions, or do they independently contribute to its prevalence even in the interacting system?
 The second question can be answered using an approach where we may switch off one source and identify the prevalence of the other.
-For this, we first design a modified p-wave periodic Anderson model (p-PAM), where we include nearest neighbour interaction $V_{NN}$ defined in Equation~\ref{eqn:H_int1}.
-Note that, unlike the conventional p-PAM \cite{Schrieffer_PRB_1996_Relation,zhong-2018}, we do not have any onsite Hubbard type interactions on the $f$-orbitals.
+For this, we first design a modified \textit{p}-wave periodic Anderson model (modified \textit{p}-PAM), where we include nearest neighbour interaction $V_{NN}$ defined in Equation~\ref{eqn:H_int1}.
+Note that, unlike the conventional \textit{p}-PAM~\cite{Schrieffer_PRB_1996_Relation,zhong-2018}, we do not have any onsite Hubbard type interactions on the $f$-orbitals.
 One can shed insights into this question through two straightforward analyses: (i) First, we consider the parameter range where \( t_{c_2}/t_{c_1} = v_2/v_1 = 1.0 \) and \( t_{f_2}/t_{f_1} = 1.0 \).
-Then we need to assess whether the topological characteristics of p-PAM remain robust under our specific type of interaction. (ii) Next, we keep \( v_2/v_1 = 1.0 \) (as in p-PAM) and make one of the rungs topological.
-For this, we keep \( t_{f_2}/t_{f_1} = 1.0 \) and set \( t_{c_2}/t_{c_1} > 1.0 \), and ask about the robustness of the topological phase in the presence of interactions (of the type considered in this work).
+Then we need to assess whether the topological characteristics of modified \textit{p}-PAM remain robust under our specific type of interaction. (ii) Next, we keep \( v_2/v_1 = 1.0 \) (as in \textit{p}-PAM) and make one of the rungs topological by keeping \( t_{f_2}/t_{f_1} = 1.0 \) and setting \( t_{c_2}/t_{c_1} > 1.0 \).
+And ask about the robustness of the topological phase in the presence of interactions (of the type considered in this work).
 We illustrate the analysis for point (i) in Figure~\ref{fig:p_PAM_E_spectrum}, where we plot $\xi$ as a function of $V_{NN}$.
 We observe that the entanglement spectrum degeneracy of the lowest eigenvalues is lifted with increasing interaction strength.
-Thus, we may conclude that the topology of conventional p-PAM is not robust under the type of interaction considered here.
+Thus, we may conclude that the topology of conventional \textit{p}-PAM is not robust under the type of interaction considered here.
 For point(ii) we refer to Figure~\ref{fig:E_spectrum}(b, d, f), where \( t_{c_2}/t_{c_1} > 1.0 \).
 By following the \( v_2/v_1 = 1.0 \) point across different interactions, we can clearly observe that the expected two-fold degeneracy remains intact.
 By combining these two observations, it becomes clear that we require at least one of the rungs to be topological to sustain a topologically non-trivial phase of the whole system, even in the presence of onsite inter-orbital interactions of the type considered in this work.
 Note that, similar effect can be seen for $-V_{NN}$ as well.